delta-12/PretoFlyteFC/README.md

 Simple quadcopter flight controller based on an ESP32 and LSM9DS1

+# NOTE: THIS README IS STILL IN PROGRESS.

+This note will be removed to indicate that the README is finished.
+While this note remains, it should be assumed that this README is still a work in progress.

 ## Table of Contents

 <!-- TODO re-organize table of contents (repo org and build instr after design overview?) -->